 About Spirit of Women

 Spirit of Women is a national network of leading hospitals dedicated to improving women's lives with innovative health and community programs.
 Spirit of Women Hospitals touch the lives of millions of women each year through the presentation of educational events, consumer membership programs, annual conferences, marketing communications and grassroots efforts to improve the health and well-being of women everywhere.
 Spirit of Women enables participating hospitals to focus on community needs while providing the strength of national support.
 Visit spiritofwomen.org.

-Visit dayofdance.org to learn simple ways to stay healthy and find an event near you.
+Visit dayofdance.com to learn simple ways to stay healthy and to find an event near you.